Skip to Main Content

 New Zealand Production Expertise

-Our ADs have credits on major international features including Avatar and Lord of the Rings.
-They bring proven expertise managing large-scale productions across New Zealand's extraordinary but logistically challenging landscapes.
+Our ADs have credits on major global features including Avatar and Lord of the Rings.
+They bring proven expertise managing large-scale shoots across New Zealand's extraordinary but logistically challenging landscapes.

 02.